sentry-demos/cocoa/README.md

     Upload the Debug Symbols to the target project and associate the commits to the release object.

-## How to Upgrade SDK
-Check out a new branch, PR
-1. Xcode -> Podfile, increment the version (in VSCode and XCode)
-2. `pod update`
-2. Click 'Play' button

-could auto-increment ^ the minor version

 ## Documentation/Resources

 https://docs.sentry.io/clients/cocoa/

-OPTIONAL -  turn off the debugger via Edit Schemes > 'Run' action for your scheme > Info tab > uncheck 'Debug executable' box
+Optional - turn off the debugger via Edit Schemes > 'Run' action for your scheme > Info tab > uncheck 'Debug executable' box.